-- The protection of human life and health is of the utmost importance. - TBI property and other resources shall be protected and preserved wherever possible. - The college shall cooperate with federal, state, and local disaster management and law enforcement agencies with respect to any crisis occurring on TBI property and/or involving college personnel or students. - The plan provides for the designation of a single individual as Chief Security Officer supported by a designated crisis management team.
-This individual is Executive Assistant to the President. - The college attorney(s) shall be consulted in cases where the legal responsibilities of the college are unclear. - The college has a policy of zero tolerance for violence.
+- The protection of human life and health is of the utmost importance. - TBI property and other resources shall be protected and preserved wherever possible. - The college shall cooperate with federal, state, and local disaster management and law enforcement agencies with respect to any crisis occurring on TBI property and/or involving college personnel or students. - The plan provides for the designation of a single individual as Safety and Security Coordinator supported by a designated crisis management team. - The college attorney(s) shall be consulted in cases where the legal responsibilities of the college are unclear. - The college has a policy of zero tolerance for violence.
 Employees who engage in any violence in the workplace, or threaten violence in the workplace, may be terminated immediately for cause.
 No talk of violence or joking about violence will be tolerated.